Visiting Ruegen? Looking for the best places to see in Ruegen guide? This travel blog is for you…

 Standing on the flight of steps, surveying the open-air stage of the famous Störtebeker Festspiele and the great Jasmund landscape, you can’t help feeling like the grand old dukes of yore.

 Nationalpark Center of Prora & The Treetop Walk: Right next to the notorious beachside resort facility, lies a 2km long canopy-walk that ends at an 82m high ‘Eagle’s Next’ viewing tower, offering breathtaking views of the island of Ruegen and its marine surrounding, making it another popular tourist destination in Ruegen.

 For those interesting in bird-watching, ‘Eagle’s Nest’ perhaps offers the best spot to observe some of the rarest migratory birds and the native White-tailed Sea Eagle.
-Visit the exhibition centre of The NatureLab soon afterwards, to immerse yourself into a variety of nature-related subjects and to know a bit more of the world we live in, in an interactive way.
+Visit the exhibition centre of The NatureLab soon afterwards, to immerse yourself in a variety of nature-related subjects and to know a bit more about the world we live in, in an interactive way.

 Jasmund National Park: This is, by far, the most popular tourist destination in Ruegen, so if you’re looking for top places to see in Ruegen, don’t miss it.

 Popular for its white chalk cliffs and a rare beech forest reserve, a part of which has also been secured as UNESCO heritage, Jasmund National Park takes you to the world much unknown.

 Rügensche Kleinbahn: Also known as The Racing Roland, Rügensche Kleinbahn is a steam-powered narrow gauge railway and one of Ruegen’s main attractions.
 It runs from Putbus by way of Binz and Baabe to Göhren and serves several other holiday destinations on its way, mainly the bathing resorts in Ruegen’s Southeast.